-Bodrum is located in in the southwest Aegean Region and described as the St Tropez of the Aegean.
+Bodrum is located in the southwest Aegean Region and is described as the St Tropez of the Aegean.
 The summers in Bodrum are hot and humid with winters mild and sunny.

-Bodrum’s town center has night clubs, designated bar street and many restaurants where you can find delicious seafood and Aegean cuisine.
+Bodrum’s town center has nightclubs, designated bar streets, and many restaurants where you can find delicious seafood and Aegean cuisine.